 Media Access Control is also known as MAC.
 Any hardware that is connected has a MAC address which is made up of 12 characters; it can be numeric or alphabets.
 So your computer or printer or your phone all will have a unique MAC address.

-Why would you want to change it?
+Why would you want to change MAC address on android?
 Ordinarily it is not in your best interest to change the MAC address.
 But, there are some instances where you might want to change it.
-For example if you are near a WiFi hotspot then for reasons of security and privacy it will be in your best interest to temporarily change the MAC address.
+For example if you are near a WiFi hotspot then for reasons of security and privacy it will be in your best interest to temporarily change the MAC address on android.
 Another example would be if you wanted to change your network card or new router, again it will be better to change the MAC address.
 This is because your network service provider binds their service to a particular address and when you change the network card conflict arises.
 The service might stop working unless you change the address.
-Sometimes you might be asked to change the MAC address by a service for their purposes.
+Sometimes you might be asked to change the MAC address on android by a service for their purposes.

-The MAC address can of course be changed permanently but it is not a good idea to do that.
+The MAC address on android of course can be changed permanently but it is not a good idea to do that.
 Temporary changes can be reverted if it is not working properly but permanent changes might land you in trouble of all kinds.
 Most techniques for temporary change of MAC address require a rooted device but here you will see how to do it without rooting.

 The first step is to find the current MAC address of your device.
 There are many ways to go about it.